EvgeniiMaslov/python-playground/profile/notes.md

 The likelihood function indicates how likely the observed sample is as a function of possible parameter values.
 Therefore, maximizing the likelihood function determines the parameters that are most likely to produce the observed data.
 From a statistical point of view, MLE is usually recommended for large samples because it is versatile, applicable to most models and different types of data, and produces the most precise estimates.

 Least squares estimates are calculated by fitting a regression line to the points from a data set that has the minimal sum of the deviations squared (least square error).
 In reliability analysis, the line and the data are plotted on a probability plot.

+**Maximum likelihood properties**

+1. If T is the maximum likelihood estimator of parameter \theta and g(\theta) is an invertible function of \theta then g(T) is the maximum likelihood estimator of g(\theta).
+2. The maximum likelihood estimator T may be biased.
+But asymptotically (as the size n of the dataset goes to infinity) maximum likelihood estimators are unbiased.
+3. Maximum likelihood estimators have asymptotically the smallest variance among unbiased estimators.

 **Для регрессии**